grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy reached over her head and flipped on the ship-to-ship radio.
 It wasn't really a radio, it was just acted like one.
 It used the sonar rig to push sound through the water to talk to other ships nearby.
 500 meters was just about the limit of its range.
 Real radio transmissions were supposed to follow a set of protocols and rules, potentially enforced by agents of Authorities in their respective territories.
 Ship-to-ship had no rules other than an informal argot that had developed partially to obfuscate meaning for any other ship that might be listening, and partially just evolved from nautical cultural habit.

+[//]: # (Is the ship-to-ship radio actually a 1970s trucker CB?
+You fucking know it.)

 Captain Percy took down the mic from the radio and brought it to her lips.
 She pushed the transmit button, and the needles on the radio unit's gauges jumped to show how much power she was transmitting with.
 She whistled a series of five tones into the mic, and let go of the transmit button.
 The power needles died back to zero, and there was silence for a minute or two.

 Then she repeated the transmission of the tones.
 Another minute passed.